cfech/gradle/README.md

   - ./gradle-wrapper-hello-world/gradle.properties
   - resides in the root directory of project (for one offs) or ~/.gradle (for all projects on machine)
   - can be used to pre-configure runtime behavior
-  - means to externalize custom key values pairs, can set versions, logging levels etc
+  - can setup custom env vars, set versions, logging levels etc
   - can access these values in the build script by key

 ## 10 Tasks ##
-- defines an executable unit of work
+- define an executable unit of work
-- actions contain logic to be executed a runtime
+- actions (ex: doLast) contain logic to be executed a runtime
-- ad hoc tasks and tasks explicitly declare a type

 ### AD HOC vs Typed Tasks ###
-- AD hoc implements off-off simplistic actions by defining a doFirs or doLast
+- ad hoc task implement one-off simplistic actions by defining a doFirst or doLast

 - Automatically extend the default task with out having to declare it